revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-Map side join is usually used when one data set is large and the other data set is small.
-Whereas the Reduce side join can join both the large data sets.
+Map side join is usually used when one data set is large and the other data set is small.Whereas the Reduce side join can join both the large data sets.

 </details>
 </blockquote>

 ---

-58. What does hadoop-metrics properties file do?
+58.What does hadoop-metrics properties file do?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)